silvabyte/ArcataAI/apps/api/README.md

 ## ETL Architecture

-The job ingestion pipeline processes URLs into structured job data:
+The job ingestion pipeline processes URLs into structured job data using a **config-driven extraction system** that learns over time:

 ```
 ┌─────────────────────────────────────────────────────────────────┐